 Pursuing a competitive pricing strategy doesn’t mean undercutting your competitors and lowering your prices until your margins are paper-thin.
 It carries the risk of racing to the bottom which is beneficial to no one.

 The major and often neglected benefit of market-oriented pricing with solid competitive pricing intelligence is that it sometimes grants companies exceptional price increase opportunities, where you can increase profits while still holding a competitive edge.

 Let’s take a look at this example.
 Below, there are three retailers selling the same LE CREUSET 27cm Signature Oval Casserole, Marseille Blue.

 The first one is the most competitive, selling at £171.08.

 The second and the third ones sell the same item at £210.00.

-In this scenario, the first retailer could detect that opportunity through a price monitoring software and raise the price just below its competitors.
+In this scenario, the first retailer could detect that opportunity through a competitor price monitoring software and raise the price just below its competitors.
 They would increase profit margins and still be the most competitive in the market.